Ballast regulator: Rotating brushes

 After the plow blades and ballast boxes have leveled and shaped the ballast, frequently some ballast will be left on top of the ties.
 This is undesirable, because covered ties are impossible to inspect visually for damage and spikes or other fastening materials will be covered as well.
 To resolve this issue, ballast regulators include rotating drum-shaped brushes which are lowered onto the ties in order to sweep away ballast, thereby leaving the tops of the ties clear and visible.

 Many railroads use old air-brake hoses filled with wire cables for the brushes, which frequently need replacement.
 The brushes will typically be covered by rubber flaps similar to mudflaps in order to protect workers from flying stones kicked up by the cleaning process.

 Other uses

 While ballast regulators are designed primarily to shape and distribute ballast, railroads sometimes use them for several other purposes, including digging ditches, plowing and moving snow, clearing brush from the tracks, and laying cables.
 Some are intentionally designed to have these additional capabilities.

+Components

+A ballast regulator machine comprises several essential components that shape, redistribute, and profile ballast along the tracks.

+Shoulder ploughs

+hydraulically controlled blades fixed to either side of the machine, used to move ballast toward or away from the track’s shoulders.

+Front plough

+mounted at the front, this blade directs ballast between or outward from the rails; it is adjustable in direction depending on requirements.

+Center plough

+situated between the wheels (if present), this blade redistributes ballast within the central zone; some machines use a front plough instead of a center plough, depending on design.

+Broom / brush system

+a rotating brush mounted at the rear or midsection clears ballast off sleepers (railroad ties) and ensures even distribution by collecting loose stones.

+Hopper

+certain models include a hopper to collect excess ballast via conveyor systems, temporarily storing it before redistributing it at other locations.